xullnn/ls_pull_over_push/180/readme.md

 41. How to match all user names whose name contains `Lee`. like `Mary Lee.
 S`, `Lee Jhon`, `Wu Lee.`in a `char(15)` column?

-42. What's the basci syntax of updating row(s) in a table?
+42. What's the basic syntax of updating row(s) in a table?

 43. What would happen if we omit the `WHERE` clause potion of our updating statement?